Hoyasumii/bee-movie/README.md

 Then if we're lucky, we'll have just enough pollen to do the job.

 Can you believe how lucky we are?
-We ha
+We hav